 Revenues for current operations are received primarily from the District pursuant to the funding provisions included in the School's charter.
 In accordance with the funding provisions of the charter and Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the District.
 Under the provisions of Section 1011.62, Florida Statutes, the District reports the number of FTE students and related data to the Florida Department of Education (FDOE) for funding through the Florida Education Finance Program.
 Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under the Florida Education Finance Program and the actual weighted FTE students reported by the School during the designated FTE student survey periods.
-Additionally, during the 2018-2019 school year, the School received A+ funds under the Bush/Brogan A+ Plan for Education.
+Additionally, during the 2020-2021 School year, the School received federal grant funds under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and further funding under the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA Act).

 Charter School Capital Outlay Funds are appropriated per Section 1013.62(1), Florida Statutes, for capital outlay purposes.
-The Commissioner of Education allocates the funds among eligible Charter Schools.
+The Commissioner of Education allocates the funds among eligible charter schools.